 When it comes to exercising with arthritis, you don’t have to run a marathon or swim 50 laps to help reduce your symptoms.
 Moderate physical activity can help control your arthritis symptoms, and also help you to maintain a healthy weight.

-Feeling stuck on how to incorporate physical activity into your daily routine?
+How to incorporate physical activity into your daily routine

 Incorporating regular physical activity into your routine can be challenging, especially if you are dealing with joint pain and stiffness.
 Take the first step and make an appointment with your orthopedic surgeon today to help create an exercise plan that’s right for you.